warmcat/libwebsockets/minimal-examples/client/hello_world-policy/README.md

 # SS Example "hello_world"

-This is the simplest example, showing how to do an https transaction using Secure Streams (SS) and the default policy.
-Because it doesn't specify a CA for the tls library to trust, it only works on systems where the tls library has its own trust store, like openssl typically.
-See hello_world-policy for a similar example that specifies the CA to trust for the connection in the policy.
+This is the simplest example, showing how to do an https transaction using Secure Streams (SS).

 SS' approach is to segregate "policy" (where and how to connect and authenticate for particular kinds of connection) from payloads that are transferred on the